Posted January 27, 2015

 Since threat intelligence is constantly evolving, we publish this weekly report to keep our customers updated on the latest threats across a variety of industries.
 You can read an abridged version below.
 Follow us on Twitter and subscribe to our blog to make sure you don’t miss any of the latest security articles from Cyveillance experts.

-- A critical zero-day vulnerability known as CVE-2015-0311 was found in Adobe Flash Player version 18.104.22.1687 and earlier for Windows, Macintosh and Linux.
-The vulnerability could allow a remote attacker to plant Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. and take control of vulnerable computers.
+- A critical zero-day vulnerability known as CVE-2015-0311 was found in Adobe Flash Player version 22.214.171.1247 and earlier for Windows, Macintosh and Linux.
+The vulnerability could allow a remote attacker to plant Malware: Software that is intended to damage or disable computers and computer systems. and take control of vulnerable computers.
 The bug is being distributed through the malicious Angler Exploit Kit to recruit computers into botnets or to commit click fraud.
 Adobe has issued an emergency update.

 - Microsoft confirmed that its Outlook email service was targeted by hackers in China, the latest setback for the software giant in the country, where it is already being investigated for alleged anti-competitive practices.
 China’s Ministry of Commerce unveiled draft legislation that could change how the government regulates a corporate structure that has allowed companies in sensitive industries like the Internet, telecommunications and education to court foreign shareholders.